 Is it time to replace POs?

 Purchase orders used to be the go-to system for approvals.
 That’s why Airbase still has a full PO system to support legacy accounting processes.
-But that’s quickly changing.
-Approval policies outperform POs across four key approval metrics – approval and reconciliation time, ease of implementing a new approval process, and employee experience.
+But the PO system is no longer the obvious choice.
+Airbase approval policies outperform POs across four key approval metrics – approval time, ease of implementing a new approval process, employee experience, and reconciliation effort.

-Combining a streamlined approval system with new payment methods such as virtual cards help employees spend without any bottlenecks and automate away the bulk of finance’s reconciliation and reporting work.
+Combining a streamlined approval system with new payment methods, such as virtual cards, can help employees spend without any bottlenecks and automate away the bulk of finance’s reconciliation and reporting work.